lensemerc/writing/MLP/QOTD/main/Season 1/in work/Promising Cadence.md

 "You don't get it.
 I don't know what will happen if I... when I...
 The extrusion effect, the energy..."

 Tiny filly placed a hoof on her own, and again, there was this warm tingling sensation...
-Illusory images went through her mind, a breath of a wind from days long past.
+Illusory images went through her mind, akin to a breath of the wind from days long past.
 It brought the smell of a hot pie, fresh from the oven.
 Father's smile.
 A sunlight-filled field.
 A sudden letter, received from dear friend on the other side of the country.
-Simple words: "I miss you"...
-A walk through the park when she was still young, while wearing a beautiful summer dress.
-Hours on end that she spent with her friends, just fooling and playing around.
+Simple words: "[i]I miss you[/i]"...
+A walk through the park when she was still young, while wearing a beautiful summer dress...
+Hours on end that she spent with her friends, just fooling and playing around...
 She remembered so vividly that other life, when the world was filled with fillies like this one, when she herself was just like her, long before she wanted to be feared, and revered, and cherished, swayed by all the visions of grandeur, and met by all the burdens and heartbreak...

 Prismia smiled painfully.
 "You won't leave me..."